curbmap/DockerSetup/README.md

 # DockerSetup
 Docker Setup configuration
+# What is <current_dir>
+- Take the sample_services.tar.bz file and unbzip2 and untar it.
+- Inside the services directory it creates clone or place your edited curbmapauth-js and curbmapbackend-js servers
+- Edit those servers as needed either in the container or in your current environment

 # This repository is set up to autobuild on hub.docker.com.
 ### To get the prebuilt image: